Achilleas Kostoulas

 In the paragraphs that follow, you will read:

-Before we do any of this, let’s do some ground clearing.
+Before we do any of this, I’d like to make sure we’re on the same page.
 While writing this post, I will assume that you already know what Likert items and scales are (if not, this post may be of some help), and that you are familiar with the differences between levels of measurement.
 I will also assume that you know how to process data in SPSS, so I will not give detailed instructions about this.
 Lastly, I will frame the discussion around the assumption you are working on an applied linguistics or ELT/TESOL project.
 However, the content of the post is likely valid in most other disciplines as well.

 With this in mind, let’s go ahead and answer this question that a student asked: